Large deviations for stochastic fluid networks with Weibullian tails: A two-node example

-Our goal is to minimize the cost $c_1x_1^\alpha+c_2 x_2^\alpha$ subject to the constraint $z_2(T)\geq y$, over $x_1 \geq 0,\ x_2 \geq 0,\ u_1 \in [0,T],\ u_2\in [0,T]$.
+Our goal is to minimize the cost $c_1x_1^\alpha+c_2 x_2^\alpha$ subject to the constraint $\phi_2(\bm\xi)(T)\geq y$, over $x_1 \geq 0,\ x_2 \geq 0,\ u_1 \in [0,T],\ u_2\in [0,T]$.
 We simplify this problem by identifying convenient choices of $u_1$ and $u_2$ which do not lose optimality.

-To this end, observe that a jump of size $x_2$ at time $u_2$ can instead take place at time $u_2=T$ without decreasing $z_2(T)$.
-To determine a convenient choice of $u_1$, note that a jump of size $x_1$ in node 1 at time $u_1$ causes an outflow of rate $r_1$ from node $1$ to node $2$ in the interval $[u_1, u_1 + x_1/(r_1-\mu_1)]$, and rate $\mu_1$ after time $u_1 + x_1/(r_1-\mu_1)$.
-Therefore, we can take $u_1$ such that $u_1 + x_1/(r_1-\mu_1)=T$, without decreasing $z_2(T)$.
-This choice is feasible as long as $u_1$ remains non-negative, i.e.\ we require that $x_1/(r_1-\mu_1) \leq T$.
-Observe that choosing $x_1/(r_1-\mu_1)>T$ would not be optimal, as it would increase the cost term involving $x_1^\alpha$ without increasing $z_2(T)$.
+To this end, observe that a jump of size $x_2$ at time $u_2$ can instead take place at time $u_2=T$ without decreasing $\phi_2(\bm\xi)(T)$.
+To determine a convenient choice of $u_1$, note that a jump of size $x_1$ in node 1 at time $u_1$ causes an outflow of rate $r_1$ from node $1$ to node $2$ in the interval $[u_1, u_1 + x_1/(r_1-\gamma_1)]$, and rate $\gamma_1$ after time $u_1 + x_1/(r_1-\gamma_1)$.
+Therefore, we can take $u_1$ such that $u_1 + x_1/(r_1-\gamma_1)=T$, without decreasing $\phi_2(\bm\xi)(T)$.
+This choice is feasible as long as $u_1$ remains non-negative, i.e.\ we require that $x_1/(r_1-\gamma_1) \leq T$.
+Observe that choosing $x_1/(r_1-\gamma_1)>T$ would not be optimal, as it would increase the cost term involving $x_1^\alpha$ without increasing $\phi_2(\bm\xi)(T)$.

-We proceed by solving (\ref{skorokhod-node2}) by taking $\xi_1(t) = \mu_1 t + x_1 \mathbbm{1}(t \geq T- x_1/(r_1-\mu_1))$ and $\xi_2(t)= \mu_2 t + x_2\mathbbm{1}(t=T)$.
+We proceed by solving (\ref{skorokhod-node2}) by taking $\xi_1 = (\boldsymbol{\gamma} -\mathcal{Q}\bm{r})_1 \cdot e + x_1 \mathbbm{1}_{[T- x_1/(r_1-\gamma_1),T]}$ and $\xi_2= (\boldsymbol{\gamma} -\mathcal{Q}\bm{r})_2 \cdot e + x_2\mathbbm{1}_{[T,T]}$.
 Straightforward manipulations show that

-We see that a jump at node 1 has no effect on the buffer content in node 2 if $r_2 \geq r_1+\mu_1$, which is intuitively obvious since node 2 is still rate stable when the output of node $1$ equals $r_1$.
-Therefore, our first conclusion is that
+We see that a jump at node 1 has no effect on the buffer content in node 2 if $r_2 \geq r_1+\gamma_2$, which is intuitively obvious since node 2 is still rate stable when the output of node $1$ equals $r_1$.
+Therefore, $x_1=0$ and $x_2 = y$ is feasible and minimizes the rate function.
+Our first conclusion is that

-We now turn to the more interesting case $r_2 < r_1+\mu_2$.
-We do not lose optimality if the constraint on $z_2(T)$ is tight, so we can impose the constraints
+We now turn to the more interesting case $r_2 < r_1+\gamma_2$.
+We do not lose optimality if the constraint on $\phi_2(\bm\xi)(T)$ is tight, so we can impose the constraints